List of The Galaxy Railways characters: Schwanhelt Bulge

 The captain of the Sirius Platoon, Schwanhelt was made captain by Wataru in the first episode when Wataru sacrificed his life to protect everyone from the invading destroyer.
 Schwanhelt is a capable leader and is often (both literally and figuratively) seen as a father figure to the other members of the platoon.
 He puts the safety and welfare of others before his own and takes his job seriously.
 Schwanhelt is a caring leader, and even gave up love to protect those he cared about.
 He is about 41 years old.

 In Episode 22, "The Merciless Wind", Schwanhelt deliberately disobeys the orders of the general from the secret intelligence division and saves crew members instead of repairing Big One and when the situation gets of out control, he ends up punching the general and knocking him unconscious.
 In the next episode, Schwanhelt is stripped of his title as captain of the platoon and the platoon is dissolved, causing the members to be distributed to other platoons.

 In Episode 24, "Blazing Galaxy", the commander of the Galaxy Railways gives Bulge permission to take action and he is unofficially reinstated as captain.

+Following the next season, Bulge was officially reinstated as captain after he led the Sirius Platoon to rescue Louise and destroying Alfort Armada's Flagship.